lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 addresses fields

 As in 6LoWPAN {{RFC4944}}, IPv6 addresses are split into two 64-bit long fields; one for the prefix and one for the Interface Identifier (IID).
 These fields SHOULD be compressed.
-To allow for a single Rule being used for both directions, these values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
+To allow for a single Rule being used for both directions, these values are identified by their role (DEV or APP) and not by their position in the header (source or destination).

 ### IPv6 source and destination prefixes